ltoop/GeoDataMashupTemplate/README.markdown

 * Alamofire for networking

-** this is a Git submodule, so you will need to run `git submodule init` to pull in the necessary files
+This is a Git submodule, so you will need to run `git submodule init` to pull in the necessary files, followed by `git submodule update`

 * SwiftyJSON for JSON parsing

-** This file has been incorporated directly.
+This file has been incorporated directly.
 Check https://github.com/SwiftyJSON/SwiftyJSON for new versions.

 ## Making your own modifications